theopn/theopn.github.io/content/blog/2026-08-19-partial-dendritic-pattern.md

 +++
 date = '2026-08-19T11:06:00-04:00'
 draft = false
 title = 'Partial(?)
-Dendritic Pattern: My new NixOS Config Organization Scheme' tags = ["NixOS", "Nix", "Linux"]
+Dendritic Pattern for My NixOS Config' tags = ["NixOS", "Nix", "Linux"]
 +++

+> See my [Nix Config](https://github.com/theopn/nix-conf) repository for more details.

 I migrated to [NixOS](https://nixos.org/) (and [nix-darwin](https://github.com/nix-darwin/nix-darwin)) about 6 months ago, and it quickly became *the* operating system for me.
 Even before discovering Nix, I meticulously organized my Dotfiles and did regular system cleanups, operating on the philosophy: "if it's not in my dotfiles repo, it doesn't exist on my system."